tock/tock/doc/reference/trd-appid.md

 large to store in RAM.
 When parts of the kernel wish to apply application-based security or access policies, they need a concise way to represent these policies.
-Requiring policies to be encoded in terms of application credentials is extremely costly: a table, for example, that says that only applications signed with a particular 4096-bit RSA key can access certain system calls requires storing the whole 4096-bit key.
+Requiring policies to be encoded in terms of application credentials (or application identifiers) is extremely
+costly: a table, for example, that says that only applications signed with a particular 4096-bit RSA key can access certain system calls requires storing the whole 4096-bit key.
 If there are multiple such security policies through the kernel, they must each store this information.

-The `Compress` trait provides a mechanism to map credentials to a small (32-bit) integer, which can then be used throughout the kernel as an identifier for security policies.
+The `Compress` trait provides a mechanism to map the application identifier defined by application credentials to a small (32-bit) integer, which can then be used throughout the kernel as an identifier for security policies.
 For example, suppose that a device wants to grant access to all application binaries signed by a certain 3072-bit RSA key.
 The `Compress` trait can map all such `TbfHeaderV2Credentials` to a known identifier.
 This identifier is stored in the process structure.
 Access control systems within the kernel can define their policies in terms of these identifiers, such